an upland herd of RED DEER have

 is home to a small herd of very handsome Norwegian black

-fallow deer (see photos right and below) and a walk
+fallow deer (see photos right and below) and

-viewing.
+good viewing.
 They have very little if any white, but occasionally

 a pure white specimen is born.